 New Matheson Gas Delivery Service Model: Effective July 10, 2017

-- Scheduled delivery days assigned by campus location and sector
+- Scheduled delivery days assigned by campus sector

-- Approved orders in eSHOP by 11:00 am the workday before your scheduled delivery day will be delivered on your scheduled day
+- Approved orders in eSHOP by 11:00 am the workday prior to scheduled delivery day will be delivered on scheduled day

 - If there is no order in eSHOP, Matheson will not stop

 - Grace period: July 10 through October 1, 2017

 - Right-size dewars for volume requirements – filled to the size of the container